For a company

 - controls a company required to carry out the statutory audit

-- has exceeded for two year in a row at least one of the following thresholds:
+- has exceeded for two financial years in a row at least one of the following thresholds:

 Netherlands Not for small companies, yes for medium and large companies.